 Even though porcelain veneers resist stains, your dentist may recommend that you avoid stain-causing foods and beverages (for example, coffee, tea, or red wine).

-Yes, alternatives to veneers include bondings and crowns.
-Veneers offer a nice intermediate option.
-Veneers may be best suited for individuals who want to change the shape of their teeth more than just a little bit -- as is done with bonding -- but not enough to require a crown.
+Alternatives to veneers include bondings and crowns.
+Veneers are a nice in-between option.
+Veneers may be your best choice if you want to change the shape of your teeth more than just a little bit, as is done with bonding, but not enough to require a crown.